 We should all probably know by now that straight-up calorie restriction is not the best weight-loss method.
-(Trust us—check out seven diet tips that work way better than calorie counting.)
-Instead, choosing the right foods, instead of no food at all, is the way to go.
+Trust us.
+Instead, choosing the right foods instead of no food at all is the way to go.
 But how is a person to know what foods successfully encourage weight loss?
 Which meals help reduce inflammation, suppress your appetite, and keep you satisfied for longer while filling you up with all the nutrients you need?

 To find out, we consulted three trusted nutritionists who clued us into the best meals to eat to lose weight.
 Keep reading to find out the six best (and three worst) foods for weight loss!

 "Diets high in monounsaturated fatty acids like those found in salmon can afford a greater reduction in abdominal fat than a low-fat diet can," says Christy Shatlock, registered dietitian at BistroMD, a doctor-designed meal-delivery service.
 These fatty acids also help boost brain function and focus (because being fit and brilliant is the real goal.)